mhhollomon/codevamping-blog/content/page/comment-systems-for-static-websites.md

 <tr>
     <td><a href="https://github.com/imsun/gitment">Gitment</a></td>
     <td>Stores comments as github issues similar to utterances.
 You have to
-    initialize each page as it is pulished.
+    initialize each page as it is published.
     </br>[<i>Utterances wears it better</i>]
     </td>
 </tr>